Skip to main content

 Protocols for Restoring the Rhythm

 Peptide therapies represent another layer of this optimization.
-For instance, Sermorelin or a combination of Ipamorelin and CJC-1295 are used to stimulate the body’s own production of in a pulsatile manner that mimics its natural release during sleep.
+For instance, Sermorelin or a combination of Ipamorelin and CJC-1295 are used to stimulate the body’s own production of growth hormone in a pulsatile manner that mimics its natural release during sleep.
 This approach is fundamentally different from direct GH replacement, as it works by supporting the body’s endogenous systems.

 These protocols are designed to re-establish the physiological signaling that has been disrupted, with the long-term goal of creating a self-sustaining, healthy hormonal environment.